-If you've been thinking about buying a new smartwatch or fitness tracker, you may also be wondering which device is the best device for you – Apple Watch vs Fitbit?
+If you've been thinking about buying a new smartwatch or fitness tracker, you may also be wondering which device is the best for you – Apple Watch vs Fitbit?
 We're here to guide you through the key differences between the two brands, and equip you with the facts you need to make an informed choice.

 While Fitbits and Apple Watches share many similar features, including daily activity and heart rate tracking, there are also lots of key differences that you should know about when choosing between the two.

 Knowing where to start can be daunting, and upgrading can also throw up myriad possibilities that make it tough to choose which is the right watch for you.
 With that, here’s some help in choosing the right device for you.

 Top Cyber Monday Apple Watch deals right now:

 The original SE isn't as good as the Series 8, Ultra, or the updated SE from a hardware point of view, but there's still a lot to love here for $150.
 With a recycled aluminum case, it's swim-proof, great for hiking with real-time compass and elevation readings, and allows you to take calls and answer messages from your wrist.

 If you don't need the Series 8's body temperature sensor or crash detection, this predecessor is much the same Apple Watch for a lot less money in this great deal.
 You get exercise tracking, an ECG, Apple Pay, access to Apple Fitness Plus (with a separate subscription), plus all the usual fitness-tracking modes.

 Top Cyber Monday Fitbit deals right now: